benrudolphWSP/acrp-03-50a-uam/src/classifications/airport-hub.md

       level3: Actively working or plan to collaborate with OEM and Service providers to plan for UAM operations.
       guidebooksection:
         - 'Ch.
+2: Market Study'
-4: Use Cases Market Study'
+        - 'Ch.
+3: Use Cases and applications'
         - 'Ch.
 5.2: UAM Opportunities for Airports'
     - question: Has the airport identified funding for UAM initiatives?
       level1: Access to funding in support of such practices is ad hoc and